The Best Year Ever to Catch Yosemite Waterfalls & Whitewater?

 Another favorite waterfall hike in Yosemite is the two-for-one Vernal Fall and Nevada Fall loop hike.
 Combine the Mist Trail and John Muir Trail for 6.5 miles of breathtaking scenery in every direction, plus spectacular access to two of the park’s iconic waterfalls.
 The Mist Trail gets its name for a reason, so dress accordingly, since big runoff and spray from Vernal Fall will completely soak you.

-If road conditions allow, you can get a great birds-eye view of many of the valley’s waterfalls via Glacier Point.
+If road conditions allow, you can get a great birds-eye view of many of the valley’s waterfalls via Glacier Point (expect a late spring or early summer opening and 30 minute delays in 2023, as the park works on the road).
 Or, opt to hike to the top of Sentinel Dome and see how many falls you can spot as you enjoy the 360-degree view of the park.

 Epic Yosemite Whitewater Rafting Expected